A Multivariate Realized GARCH Model: The Multivariate Realized GARCH Model

-where $\xi$ is a $p\times1$ vector, $\Phi$ is a $p\times p$ matrix, $\tilde{\xi}$ is a $d\times1$ vector, $\tilde{\Phi}$ is a $d\times d$ matrix, and $\delta(\cdot)$ is (like $\tau(\cdot)$) a leverage function that captures dependencies between return and volatility innovations.
-This dependency is known to be empirically important, and is often referred to as the leverage effect, see \citet{Black1976}, \citet{Christie:1982}, \citet{Engle_Ng_1993}.\footnote{The leverage effect is sometimes used to refer to a linear dependence, i.e. the (usually negative) correlation between returns and changes in return volatility.} In our empirical analysis, we simplify the structure further by specifying the matrices $\beta,$ $\tilde{\beta},$ $\gamma$, $\tilde{\gamma}$, $\Phi$, and $\tilde{\Phi}$ to be diagonal matrices.
+for $i=1,\ldots,n$ and $t=1,\ldots,T$, where $\omega_{i},\beta_{i},\alpha,\xi_{i},\varphi_{i}\in\mathbb{R}$.
+The measurement errors, $v_{t}=(v_{1,t},\ldots,v_{n,t})^{\prime}$, may be dependent and correlated with the corresponding measurement errors in transformed realized correlations (defined below).
+The two functions, $\tau_{i}(z)=\tau_{i,1}z+\tau_{i,2}(z^{2}-1)$ and $\delta_{i}(z)=\delta_{i,1}z+\delta_{i,2}(z^{2}-1)$, are leverage functions that capture dependencies between returns and volatility innovations.
+This dependency is known to be empirically important, and it is typically labelled the \emph{leverage effect}, see \citet{Black:1976}, \citet{Christie:1982}, \citet{Engle_Ng_1993}.\footnote{The leverage effect is sometimes used to refer to a linear dependence, i.e. the (usually negative) correlation between returns and changes in return volatility.} This quadratic form is motivated by results in \citet{HansenHuangShek:2012} and \citet{HansenHuang:2016} who found that a second-order Hermite polynomial suffices for capturing the asymmetry dependence between return shocks and volatility shocks.
+The three equations, (\ref{eq:return})-(\ref{eq:Measurement}), define a univariate Realized GARCH model for each asset, $i=1,\ldots,n$, where the characteristic feature of a Realized GARCH model is the measurement equation that relates each realized measure to the corresponding conditional moment in the model.

-The measurement equations involve the ``error'' terms $v_{t}$ and $\tilde{v}_{t}$, which we stack into the vector $u_{t}=(v_{t}^{\prime},\tilde{v}_{t}^{\prime})^{\prime}$.
-In our likelihood analysis, we specify $u_{t}$ to be i.i.d.$N(0,\Sigma)$ and independent of $z_{t}$.
-The Gaussian specification is less likely to be at odds with data because the measurement equations are formulated with the logarithmically transformed variances, $\log x_{t}$, and the transformed correlations, $y_{t}=g(Y_{t})$.
-For instance, \citet{ABDE:2001} and \citet{BNS02c} found that the logarithm of the realized variance can be well approximated by a Gaussian distribution.
-Furthermore, we found evidence that $y_{t}$ is approximately Gaussian distributed, as is the case for $\log x_{t}$, which adds empirical support for adopting a Gaussian specification for the likelihood function.
-The empirical justification for the Gaussian specification will be presented in Section \ref{subsec:TransRealCorrGaussian}.

-The measurement errors are likely to be correlated in practice, so the covariance matrix $\Sigma$ is not expected to be a diagonal matrix.
-The assumption that $u_{t}$ and $z_{t}$ are independent is obviously restrictive, however, the inclusion of the leverage function, $\delta(\cdot)$, serves to eliminate some forms of dependencies.
-The leverage function is sought to capture the conditional mean, $\delta(z_{t})=\mathbb{E}[\log x_{t}-\xi-\Phi\log h_{t}|z_{t}]$, which would imply mean-independence, $\mathbb{E}[u_{t}|z_{t}]=0$.
-We adopt the parametric leverage function given by,